svewap/nnrestapi/Documentation/Introduction/Index.rst

 GETting and PUTting things
 ~~~~~~~

-Things start to get fascinating, if you imagine your objects were real objects in a shelf.
+Things start to get fascinating, if you imagine your JSON-object was like a real "object" in a shelf.

-Every object has its own place in the shelf.
+Like every book, every object has its own place in the shelf.
 The place is defined by the endpoint (or URL).
 (Behind the scenes, most of the time, the "shelf" just a simple database with rows and columns.
 The shelf-number would correspond to the ``uid`` of the entry)

-So to get whatever is in the first shelf we will send a request to the api and get the content in
+To now check, which object is in the first shelf, we will send a request to the API and GET the content from
-shelf number 1 by calling the following URL:
+shelf number 1.
+To do this all we need to know, is the "unique place" the object has in the shelf.
+And this is nothing other than the URL!

+The URL identifies a unique and clear "position" of an object (you could also say "entity") on the server.

 .. code-block:: php